 Ah, brilliant Soho.
 Who doesn’t love a glamorous central London neighbourhood that wears its slightly salacious past on its sleeve?

-Soho was once known as London’s premier red light district, and the central London area has never quite shaken off its cheeky approach to life.
-Nor would I want it to.
+Soho was once known as London’s premier red-light district, and the central London area has never quite shaken off its cheeky approach to life.
+Nor would we want it to.

-Today, Soho is best known for its vibrant nightlife – think uber chic cocktail bars as well as fabulous pubs, where drinkers often spill out onto the street.
+Today, Soho is best known for its vibrant nightlife and one of our favourite areas of London to explore – think uber-chic cocktail bars as well as fabulous pubs, where drinkers often spill out onto the street.
 The nightclubs are largely gone, but there’s still plenty to keep this area quirky and lovable.